Conrado Escobar

-Biography

 Early and personal life

-Born in Logroño, La Rioja, Escobar was educated by the Marists.
+Born in Logroño in La Rioja, Escobar was educated by the Marists.
 He graduated with a law degree from the University of Oviedo and also possesses diplomas in territorial organisation, and human resources.
 He then left his job in Asturias to set up his own law firm in his hometown.
 As of 2023, Escobar has three children with his wife Eva, who is from Asturias.

+Political career

 Early political career (1991–2011)

 Escobar served on his hometown's city council from 1991 to 1995, and again from 2003 to 2007.
 In between, he was the People's Party (PP) spokesperson in the Parliament of La Rioja, as well as being secretary general of the People's Party of La Rioja from 1999 to 2003.
 He was a senator appointed by the regional parliament from 1999 to 2003, and the regional minister for public administration and local politics between 2007 and 2011.